-Rules:
+Rules

 - Canned products must be labeled (include the method of preservation, date and contents) and canned in standard glass canning jars.
 Those that are purchased specifically for canning purposes, not those that have had store bought in them previously - All canning must be done by 4-H or members currently enrolled in Fond du Lac County. - Judges will open cans only in case of doubt.
 Note: Jams and jellies may be opened and tasted by the judge. - Jams and jellies need to be processed using water bath method.
 Jars should not be sealed with paraffin or by inverting sealed jars as a final step.
-All other items are to be processed according to the Ball Blue Book or UW Extension guidelines. - Remove rings from jars. - All foods must have been canned since last year's Fair. - All jars must be labeled using the following outline:
+All other items are to be processed according to the Ball Blue Book or UW Extension guidelines.

+- Remove rings from jars. - All foods must have been canned since last year's Fair. - All jars must be labeled using the following outline:

-a.)
-Name of product b.)
-Date processed
+a.,) Name of product

-c.)
-Method of preparation (hot or cold pack)

-d.)
-Method of processi ing (boi ling wate er o r

-pressure canner)

--

-e.)
-Time of processing (in minutes)

-f.)
-Total jars canned for family by exhibitor (pints or quarts)

-g.)
-Ingredients

-It should be noted on entry tag or recipe if an item was previously frozen.
+- b.)
+Date processed - c.)
+Method of preparation (hot or cold pack) - d.)
+Method of processing (boiling water or pressure canner) - e.)
+Time of processing (in minutes) - f.)
+Total jars canned for family by exhibitor (pints or quarts) - g.)
+Ingredients - It should be noted on entry tag or recipe if an item was previously frozen.